-All of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
+All of our children have equal access to lunchtime and after-school clubs which may develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
-Class trips are part of our curriculum and we aim for all children to benefit from them.
-No child is excluded from a trip because of SEND or medical needs.
+Class trips/educational visits are part of our curriculum and we aim for all children to benefit from them.
+No child is excluded from a trip because of a SENDs or a medical need.